50 small business statistics creators need to know for 2020 [Infographic]

 Use stats about starting a small business to gather info on what’s needed for kicking off your own endeavor.

 Use small business owner demographics to better understand your chances of succeeding.

 Use small business marketing stats to find out what’s worked for others before you and to identify your opportunities for growth.

 Finally, use stats about small business challenges to determine where to prioritize your efforts when it comes to pitfalls and hurdles.

 At the very least, these stats will give you some insight into what to expect and where to put your focus.
 May they help you find your way.

 Need additional help finding your way?
-Our full support team has you covered as you manage your online storefront and build your business.
+Our full support team has you covered as you manage your website and build your business.
 Check us out with this 14-day free trial.